History of Uzbekistan: Early history

-Alexander the Great conquered the region in 328 BC, bringing it briefly under the control of his Macedonian Empire.

-The wealth of Transoxiana was a constant magnet for invasions from the northern steppes and from China.
-Numerous intraregional wars were fought between Soghdian states and the other states in Transoxiana, and the Persians and the Chinese were in perpetual conflict over the region.
-The Chinese in particular sought the Heavenly Horses from the region, going so far as to wage a siege war against Dayuan, an urbanized civilization in the Fergana Valley in 104 BC to obtain the horses.

-In the same centuries, however, the region also was an important center of intellectual life and religion.
-Until the first centuries after Christ, the dominant religion in the region was Zoroastrianism, but Buddhism, Manichaeism, and Christianity also attracted large numbers of followers.
+Buddhism

+Traces of Buddhism have been found in all five former Soviet Central Asian republics.
+But Michael Barry Lane who is UNESCO's representative in Uzbekistan explains why so many Buddhist sites are concentrated around Termez, the former northern capital of ancient Bactria, a historic region that included southern Uzbekistan, Tajikistan, and northern Afghanistan: "The main inspiration for the Buddhist culture transmitted to China and Japan was the Greco-Buddhist culture -- or Hellenistic culture -- which flourished in Gandahara, in today's northern Pakistan and Afghanistan, from about the first century B.C. to the fourth century A.D.
+The trade route from Gandahara to the northwest also left a lot of influences and a lot of vestiges along the Amu Darya River in Central Asia.
+And the center of this region was Termez".
+Founded 2,500 years ago in the foothills of Nepal, Buddhism spread to Gandahara.
+From there, the religion traveled along trade routes to reach Parthia in modern Turkmenistan and northeastern Iran, and Bactria.
+Mostly from Bactria, Buddhism arrived to Sogdia in central Uzbekistan and northwestern Tajikistan.
+Later, in the seventh century, Buddhism continued its route to southern Kazakhstan and northern Kyrgyzstan.

 Turkic Khaganate

 In 563–567, the territory of modern Uzbekistan became part of the Turkic Khaganate.
 In 630 and 658, the Eastern and Western Turkic Khaganate were conquered by the Tang Dynasty of China.

 During the era of the Western Turkic Khaganate (603-658), the political influence of the Turks in Sogd increased.
 The process of settling the Turks in the oases of Central Asia led to the development of the ancient Turkic writing and monetary relations.
 Some Turkic rulers of Bukhara, Chach and Fergana issued their own coins.
 Part of the Bukhara Turks adopted Christianity.
 The Turks from other regions adopted Buddhism and Zoroastrianism.
 The first steps for the official introduction of Buddhism into the religious practice of the Turks were made by Mukan Kağan (553-572).
 However, only Taspar Kağan (572-580) gave the Buddhist mission a scope that could provide the followers of this religion with cultural and political priority in the Kagan headquarters.
 Most of the Turkic population retained their religion.
-The sources mention the following Turkic deities: Tengri (Sky), Umay (Mother Goddess), Yer-sub (Earth-Water) and Erklig (Lord of Hell), among which Tengri, the ruler of the Upper World, held a dominant position.
+The sources mention the following Turkic deities: Tengri (God, root or origin point), Umay (Mother Goddess), Yer-sub (Earth-Water) and Erklig (Lord of Hell), among which Tengri, the ruler of the Upper World, held a dominant position.